peterzieba/5Vpld/README.md

 # Reversing a JED file back into logic equations
-Finally, if one is able to read a .JED out of a device, this can sometimes be reversed back into equations.
-These devices all have security fuses, however, which can disable any ability to read out the device.
+Finally, if one is able to read a .JED out of a device, this can sometimes be reversed back into equations, provided the security fuse on the device has not been set.
 Given a .JED file, the following approaches can be taken to arrive at the equations:
 * By hand, comparing the .JED file to the fusemap / macrocells in the datasheet.
 See this <a href="https://blog.frankdecaire.com/2017/01/22/generic-array-logic-devices/">blog post</a> by Frank DeCaire.
 * `JED2EQN.EXE` - A DOS utility floating around on the internet.
 * `jedutil` - MAME can be compiled with a utility called jedutil which does something similar.
 Sometimes it is broken out into a seperate package "mame-tools"
-* Brute Force - A PLD that is strictly combonatorial can be read out as though it is an EPROM by stepping through all combinations of possible inputs.
+Finally, brute force can be used on a PLD that is strictly combonatorial can be read out as though it is an EPROM by stepping through all combinations of possible inputs.
+In this approach, security fuses does not matter because one is not trying to read out the fusemap directly.
 Once state/registers are involved, this becomes much more challenging.

 # Simulation
 CSIM.EXE can be fed test vectors and be used to simulate the behavior of a particular chip, or even a virtual device.
 The following things are required to do this successfully: